-After all, you are putting your money on the line and risking a lot with each trade, so you must be sensible and seek out the most perfect set up possible.
-Or should you?
+After all, you are putting your hard-earned money on the line and risking a lot with each trade, so you must be sensible and seek out the most perfect setup possible.

 There is a difference between making a sound and sensible plan and seeking the perfect plan.

-Dr David Burns states “The harder you strive for perfectionism, the worse your disappointment will become,” and in trading it is easy to see how this occurs.
-As the drive for getting it perfect and right takes so much energy and focus that executing a trade becomes harder.
-Added to this is the constant second guessing whether this ‘perfect’ setup really is the ‘one’ or if there is a better outcome, is inevitable.
-Self-doubt leads to greater risk aversion and the feelingn that you could have done it better.
+- Added to this is the constant second-guessing whether this ‘perfect’ setup really is the ‘one’ or if there is a better outcome, is inevitable.
+Self-doubt leads to greater risk aversion and the feeling that you could have done it better.

 Obsessive planning is only going to reduce your potential profits in the long run as it takes so long and causes so much more stress that you miss lots of opportunities in the process.

-If you have enjoyed this post, can you do me a small favor and click the ‘Like’ and ‘Share’ buttons on this page to spread the message!
+If you have enjoyed this post, please do me a small favor and click the ‘Like’ and ‘Share’ buttons on this page to spread the message!